 Here are some substitutions for this salmon sheet pan dinner.

-- Salmon – You can make this recipe with a whole salmon filet if you’d like.
+Salmon – You can make this recipe with a whole salmon filet if you’d like.
 I’d add 1-2 minutes depending on how large the filet is.
 I haven’t tried this on other fish, but I’m sure it would work!
+You could also try this Air Fryer Cod if you’re looking to use cod

 The salmon gets perfectly crispy on the edges!
 This recipe is spicy – so we don’t recommend it for kids!